Royofficely/Web-Scraper/README.md

 3. Verify that you have the necessary permissions to install packages and write to the directory.
 4. Make sure your virtual environment is activated if you're using one.
 5. If you encounter 503 errors or other connection issues, the scraper will automatically retry with exponential backoff.
+6. Check the console output for any error messages or debugging information.

 ## Development